steviecoaster/ChocoBot/README.md

 # ChocoBot - The PoshBot Chocolatey Plugin

 ## :construction: THIS PROJECT IS IN DEVELOPMENT.
-It is functionally useless at the minute.
-This README will be updated once something useful is available.
+While this is minimally functional, expect changes to occur rapidly.

 Do you use Slack?
 Teams?
 Discord?
 Do you partake in [ChatOps](https://www.pagerduty.com/blog/what-is-chatops/)?
 If you've answered yes, or you'd _like_ to do those things, this is another tool in your toolbelt!